 Here’s an analogy: think of your online journey as a package you’re sending through the mail.

-• Tor is like sending the package through a series of secret tunnels and mazes.
-It hides your package in a sealed box hiding it from everyone.
+- Tor is like sending a package through a series of secret tunnels and mazes.
+It hides your package in a sealed box, concealing it from everyone;

-• VPN is like sealing your package in a locked container and then sending it through a private courier service.
-The courier company knows where it’s going, but no one can peek inside the box.
+- A VPN is like sealing your package in a locked container and then sending it through a private courier service.
+The courier company knows where it’s going, but no one can peek inside the box;

 What should I use?